Why an IP search service model can make economic sense

 “These [services] could include everything from validation to recordals, to the management of all renewals and annuities, and, when working with Zacco, would all be delivered through a single point of contact throughout the life cycle of your IP rights,” she says.
 “Services like these can also be used to complement your existing team, leaving them with more time to focus on other valuable tasks or those that are less time intensive.

-“We can manage international portfolios of any size, even providing onsite attorneys or paralegals when necessary.
+“We can manage international portfolios of any size, even providing onsite patent or trademark attorneys or paralegals when necessary.
 Our flexibility and experience means that delivery can be matched to our client’s requirements.”

 Zacco’s search offering